Associate in Science for Transfer | SC Program: AS-T.1004

 MATH 3B

-This course covers techniques of integration including substitution, integration by parts, and partial fractions; improper integrals; applications of integration to geometry and physics, such as finding areas, volumes and arc length, work, center of mass, and fluid force; sequences and series; absolute convergence and convergence tests; power series, Taylor series, and MacLaurin series; first-order ordinary differential equations and linear second-order differential equations; and parametric and polar curve differentiation and integration.
+Techniques of integration, including substitution, integration by parts and partial fractions.
+Improper integrals.
+Applications of integration to geometry and physics: finding areas, volumes and arclength, work, center of mass and fluid force.
+Sequences, series, absolute convergence and convergence tests, power series and Taylor and MacLaurin series.
+First-order ordinary differential equations and linear second-order differential equations.
 This course may be offered in a distance education format.

 Apply Now